 Neither CVP nor pulmonary artery occlusive pressure (PAOP) is likely to be abnormal in septic shock, unlike in hypovolemic, obstructive, or cardiogenic shock.

 Overall mortality in patients with septic shock is decreasing and now averages 30 to 40% (range 10 to 90%, depending on patient characteristics).
 Poor outcomes often follow failure to institute early aggressive therapy (eg, within 6 hours of suspected diagnosis).
 Once severe lactic acidosis Lactic Acidosis Lactic acidosis is a high anion gap metabolic acidosis due to elevated blood lactate.
 Lactic acidosis results from overproduction of lactate, decreased metabolism of lactate, or both.
-(See also... read more with decompensated metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly subnormal... read more becomes established, especially in conjunction with multiorgan failure, septic shock is likely to be irreversible and fatal.
-Mortality can be estimated with different scores including the MEDS score.
-The multiple organ dysfunction score measures dysfunction of 6 organ systems and correlates strongly with risk of mortality.
+(See also... read more with decompensated metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more becomes established, especially in conjunction with multiorgan failure, septic shock is likely to be irreversible and fatal.
+Mortality can be estimated with different scores, including the mortality in emergency department sepsis (MEDS) score.
+The multiple organ dysfunction score (MODS) measures dysfunction of 6 organ systems and correlates strongly with risk of mortality.

-Patients with septic shock should be treated in an ICU.
-The following should be monitored hourly:
+Patients with septic shock should be treated in an intensive care unit (ICU).
+The following should be monitored frequently (as often as hourly):

 Following evidence-based guidelines and formal protocols for timely diagnosis and treatment of sepsis has been shown to decrease mortality and length of stay in the hospital (1 Treatment reference Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more ).

 IV fluids are the first method used to restore perfusion.
-Isotonic crystalloid (eg, 0.9% saline) is preferred.
+Balanced isotonic crystalloid is preferred.
 Some clinicians add albumin to the initial fluid bolus in patients with severe sepsis or septic shock; albumin is more expensive than crystalloid but is generally a safe complement to crystalloid.
 Starch-based fluids (eg, hydroxyethyl starch) are associated with increased mortality and should not be used.

 Initially, 1 L of crystalloid is given rapidly.
 Most patients require a minimum of 30 mL/kg in the first 4 to 6 hours.
 However, the goal of therapy is not to administer a specific volume of fluid but to achieve tissue reperfusion without causing pulmonary edema due to fluid overload.